TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 }
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
-- When nums[mid] > nums[r], right half is unsorted â†’ min lies there.
+- When nums[mid] > nums[r], right half is unsorted → min lies there.
-- When nums[mid] <= nums[r], right half is sorted â†’ min cannot be in sorted region except possibly mid.
+- When nums[mid] <= nums[r], right half is sorted → min cannot be in sorted region except possibly mid.
 - Binary search narrows search space towards the pivot point.
 - This is a classic Binary Search on answer space, not on presence.

 **Complexity (Time & Space):**
-- â±ï¸ Time Complexity
+- ⏱️ Time Complexity
   * O(log n)
   * Because each iteration halves the search space.
-- ðŸ’¾ Space Complexity
+- 💾 Space Complexity
   * O(1)
   * Only two pointers.